performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Timezone Options
 ~~~~~~~~~~~~~~~~

-timezone optionsAll utilities that report time of day use the local
+All utilities that report time of day use the local
 timezone by default.
 The following timezone options are available:

 ``-z``